Table of Contents:

 Dealing with counterfeiting will remove this unfair competition, and will improve revenue for brands.
 This likely won’t be an overnight victory, but as counterfeits are removed, brands can expect to see their sales figures improve over time.

 Monitoring the steady rise of SEO through results rankings of important keywords is a positive way of tracking overall brand improvement.
-It can be used as a clear way showing how well a strategy against counterfeits.
+It can be used as a clear way to show how well a strategy works against counterfeits.

-As a result of removing impostor accounts, you should an upward trend in your social media followers and interactions with your target audience.
-This is because you should collect those social media users who erroneously liked or followed impersonating accounts and profile.
-Although unlikely to be an enormous number, brands who clean up their social media usually see an influx of followers in the proceeding weeks.
+As a result of removing impostor social media accounts, you should see an upward trend in your social media followers and interactions with your target audience.
+This is because you should collect those social media users who erroneously liked or followed impersonating accounts and profiles.
+Although unlikely to be an enormous number, brands that clean up their social media usually see an influx of followers in the proceeding weeks.

 Counterfeiters have moved to social media in a big way.
 As shown in our last article, Growth of fakes on social media, this explosion can be seen most clearly with fake football jerseys, of which detections have quadrupled in just two years.
 Counterfeiters have smelled the potential success to be found by adopting everything modern social media has to offer, and they’ve run with it.

 However, even if protecting a brand on social media seems to be an uphill battle, companies need to remember that it’s not an insurmountable task.
-Active, consistent monitoring and enforcement of all risky platforms and channels is important for any company with a need for brand protection.
+Active, consistent monitoring and enforcement of all risky platforms and channels is important for any company with a need for brand protection solutions.

-To learn how automating brand protection can save companies both time and money, get in touch with us at email@example.com, and we’d be happy to set up a demo!
+To learn how automating social media brand protection can save companies both time and money, get in touch with us and we’d be happy to set up a demo!